Belarus: Diplomats rush to Nobel laureate's home after 'masked men' spotted outside | DW | 09.09.2020

 Svetlana Alexievich also called journalists to her home, and accused the government of terrorizing the people.
 The author said that despite official pressure, she wouldn't leave the country.

-Diplomats of at least seven countries, including the Czech Republic, Sweden, Slovakia, Germany and Poland visited the home of Nobel laureate Svetlana Alexievich in Belarus on Wednesday, after saying that masked men were loitering outside her block of flats and trying to intimidate her, for instance by repeatedly ringing the doorbell.
+Diplomats of at least seven countries, including the Czech Republic, Sweden, Slovakia, Germany and Poland, visited the home of Nobel laureate Svetlana Alexievich in Belarus on Wednesday, after she said that masked men were loitering outside her block of flats and trying to intimidate her, for instance by repeatedly ringing the doorbell.

 Alexievich also called journalists to her home, and accused the government of terrorizing the people.